Columbia Senior Executive Program: Where Global Insights Meet Personal TransformationNEW

 • Future-focused strategy development

-• Artificial Intelligence and its human aspects
+• Artificial intelligence (AI) and its human aspects

 • Deglobalization scenarios and strategies